ryankafoor/Salsa20-20/README.md

-# Projektrepository
+# Salsa20/20

 This is a C implementation of a version of a stream cypher known as Salsa20/20 introduced by Daniel J. Bernstein which is based on an Add-rotate-XOR (ARX) scheme.
 The C program uses intrinsics among other optimizations to enhance the algorithms performance.
 This was done as projecct work during the second semester of my Comp.
 Sci course at TUM.
+More details about the algorithm can be found in the file "Salsa20.pdf"